gwleuverink/bundle/docs/local-modules.md

 image: "/assets/social-square.png"
 ---

+{: .note }

+> Bundle is meant as a tool for Blade centric apps, like [Livewire](https://livewire.laravel.com), to enable code colocation with page specific JavaScript.
+Preferably the bulk of custom code should live inline in a script tag or in a [Alpine](<(https://alpinejs.dev)>) component.

 ## Path rewriting for local modules

 If you want to import modules from any other directory than `node_modules`, you may add a `jsconfig.json` file to your project root with all your path aliases.